 A well-stocked pantry is key to whipping up quick and easy meals, which is an absolute must when you have hungry kids to feed!
 Download my FREE Pantry Checklist and make sure you have everything on hand, to create delicious, fuss-free family food when time is against you, and the kids are STARVING!
 You'll also be added to our mailing list to receive new recipes via email as soon as they are published.

 - 200 g Stewed Apples or use 2 Bramley apples (sliced), ½ teaspoon cinnamon and increase sugar to 3 tablespoon

 - 1 tablespoon Cornflour

 - Preheat the oven to 200°c (180 fan/ 400F/ Gas 6).

 - Place the chopped plums in a pie dish (about 30cm diameter) and stir in the stewed apple, demerara sugar and cornflour.
-If you are using fresh Bramley apples instead of the stewed apple, also add 1/2 tsp cinnamon and increase the sugar quantity from 2 tbsp to 3 tbsp.
+If you are using fresh Bramley apples instead of the stewed apple, also add ½ teaspoon cinnamon and increase the sugar quantity from 2 tablespoon to 3 tablespoon

 - Make the crumble topping by placing all of the ingredients in the food processor and pulsing until you get breadcrumbs.
 Alternatively rub the butter into the flour by hand and stir though the demerara sugar and ground almonds.